sleepycat/ashikawa-core/README.md

 | Gem Version     | [![Gem Version](https://badge.fury.io/rb/ashikawa-core.png)](http://badge.fury.io/rb/ashikawa-core)
 | Dependencies    | [![Dependency Status](https://gemnasium.com/triAGENS/ashikawa-core.png)](https://gemnasium.com/triAGENS/ashikawa-core)

 Ashikawa Core is a Wrapper around the ArangoDB Rest API.
 It provides low level access and is intended to be used in ArangoDB ODMs and other projects related to the database.
-It is always working with the stable version of ArangoDB, this is currently version **1.4**.
+It is always working with the stable version of ArangoDB, this is currently version **1.4** and the preview of **2.0**.

 All tests run on Travis CI for the following versions of Ruby: